iPhoneSDKPro/routeREST/README.md

 - Copy the "src" folder from this project to your root folder

-- Modify the composer.jason autolosd/psr-4 section to match the composer.json file in this project
+- Modify the composer.jason autolosd/psr-4 section to match the composer.json file in this project.
+Use the one in this project as a guide.

-	{
-	    "require": {
-		"monolog/monolog": "^3.0"
-	    },
-	     "autoload": {
-	       "psr-4": {
-			   "RestRoute\\": "src/RestRoute",
-			   "SampleNameSpace\\": "src/SampleNameSpace"
-			}
-	   }
-	}
+	- You need to add the section autoload/psr-4 entries as seen in this project

-Your project customization
+**Your project customization**
-create a new folder in the "src" folder for your project name create a new folder in your project folder named "Controller"
+- Create a new folder in the "src" folder for your project name
+- Create a new folder in your project folder named "Controller"